ankit5609/Distributed-CodeForge/README.md

    - Regular queries → semantic search (`topK=5`)
    - Bug reports with image uploads → aggressive retrieval (`topK=10`) + filename matching
 3. **Prompt Assembly**: Relevant file chunks are prepended to the LLM system prompt as context before streaming begins.

 ---

+## 🧠 LLM, pgvector RAG, & Compile-Error Self-Healing

+Distributed CodeForge integrates a highly advanced artificial intelligence suite powered by **Spring AI**, **pgvector Vector Store**, and custom tool-calling agents.

+### 1. Spring AI & LLM Prompt Protocol
+All LLM prompts are handled by the `intelligence-service` using the Spring AI framework configured with the OpenAI model driver connected to OpenRouter (`AI_API_KEY`).
+* **XML Prompt Protocol**: The LLM operates under a strict persona template defined in `PromptUtils.java`.
+It must format all streaming output in XML structures:
+  - `<tool args="paths">message</tool>`: Declares that the model will read files.
+Must precede calls to the `read_files` tool.
+  - `<message phase="start|planning|completed">...</message>`: Explains planning and outcomes.
+  - `<file path="path/to/file">...</file>`: Holds the complete file content.
+No placeholders or partial code are allowed.
+* **Atomic Updates Constraint**: To enforce clean updates and prevent repetitive code churn, the model can output a specific `<file path="...">` exactly once per response.

+### 2. Retrieval-Augmented Generation (RAG) Architecture
+Rather than dumping the entire repository context window into the LLM (which is slow and expensive), the system implements a dynamic RAG pipeline inside `FileTreeContextAdvisor.java` which implements the Spring AI `StreamAdvisor` interface:
+1. **Active File Tree Injection**: A lightweight representation of the active workspace paths is fetched from `workspace-service` via a Feign Client and appended as a system message.
+2. **PostgreSQL pgvector Similarity Search**: The last user message is vectorized and matched against project files in the `intelligence_db`'s vector store (`vectorStore.similaritySearch`).
+The lookup uses dynamic metadata filtering: `projectId == {projectId}`.
+3. **Intent-based Top-K Escalation**:
+   - **Regular Queries**: Fetches the top `5` matching code blocks.
+   - **Visual Bug Reports / Layout issues**: If the question matches `isBugReport` (contains keywords like "bug", "spacing", "disappear", "crash", "wrong"), the system escalates retrieval to `topK = 10` to get broader code coverage.
+4. **Explicit File Resolution**: For bug reports, the system splits the prompt terms and matches them against the file tree.
+Any matching filenames or paths are aggressively loaded using `workspaceClient.getFileContent` and appended as raw files inside the system context.

+### 3. Multimodal Visual Diagnostics
+* **Image Upload**: Users can drag and drop screenshots (e.g., of a frontend compiler error, alignment issue, or layout mock).
+* **Multipart Processing**: The frontend streams requests as `multipart/form-data`.
+The image is saved to MinIO and served as a relative URL (`/api/v1/workspace/projects/{id}/files/attachments/...`).
+* **Intent Bifurcation**: The system prompt instructs the multimodal LLM:
+  - **Intent A (Visual Bug Diagnostic)**: If the prompt describes a layout bug or misalignment, compare the image against the retrieved code context to pinpoint the bug, compile a fix, and write the corrected code.
+  - **Intent B (Design Replication)**: If the prompt is a UI design screenshot, reconstruct it by writing matching React/Vite/Tailwind code.

+### 4. Compile-Error Self-Healing Loop (Feedback Loop)
+The platform features an autonomous compile-verification and self-correcting loop implemented in `CodeGenerationTools.java`:
+1. **Tool Invocation**: After generating or editing code, the LLM is instructed to run the `deploy_and_verify_preview` tool.
+2. **Build Monitoring**: The tool triggers a GKE rollout via `workspace-service` Feign client.
+It polls deployment status and logs for 15 iterations (30 seconds total).
+3. **Error Capture & Healing**: If the state is `CRASHED` (e.g., TypeScript or Vite compiler error), the tool returns the compilation logs back to the LLM.
+4. **pgvector Fix Archives**:
+   - Before returning the error logs, the tool queries pgvector for any past build fixes using a threshold of `0.7` similarity.
+If a matching past fix exists, the metadata diff is injected as a `HINT`.
+   - The LLM updates code using the hint, then calls `deploy_and_verify_preview` again.
+   - Once the build returns `SUCCESS`, the tool snapshots the workspace files, computes a simple diff (before vs after), and stores the compilation error text along with the successful diff as a document in pgvector with tag `type: 'error_fix'`.
+This creates an in-memory learning loop for developer workspace errors.

+---